Address code issues in JetBrains and Visual Studio Code - Amazon Q Developer

 The following image shows the wrench icon for a code issue in Visual Studio Code.

-The wrench icon for a code issue in Visual Studio Code, used to open the Code Issue Details panel and generate a code fix.
+The wrench icon for a code issue in Visual Studio Code, used to generate a code fix.

 3. In the chat panel, Amazon Q provides a brief explanation of the fix and then applies an in-place fix in your code file.